The Pros and Cons of Renting Vs Buying Office Space

 No Equity: During the leasing period, your lease payments will be used to fund someone else’s retirement.

 Pros of Office Buying

 Fixed Costs: Buying an office space helps you estimate your long-run costs.
 The fixed-rate mortgage gives you a clearer fixed cost over a longer period.
 If you lease an office space, Your rental rates would be determined by market conditions.
 This creates uncertainties in your business cost.

-Capital Appreciation: Buying an office space is an investment in real estate.
+Capital Appreciation: Buying office space is an investment in real estate.
 In Singapore, office space prices appreciate over time, especially in a prime location.
 You may also use the property as collateral when applying for a business loan.